Postcode area: NR13.

 Village Amenities & Services

 While Blofield maintains its village character with a more limited retail footprint than urban centers, residents have access to essential services and amenities.
 The village post office serves as a focal point for the community, providing banking services, postal facilities, and often becoming a hub for local information.
-For more comprehensive shopping and dining options, Norwich city centre is readily accessible, offering residents the best of both worlds – village living with urban convenience just 15-20 minutes away.
+For more thorough shopping and dining options, Norwich city centre is readily accessible, offering residents the a combination of both, village living with urban convenience just 15 to 20 minutes away.

 Central village location providing postal services, banking, and local information.
 A community gathering point and essential service hub.